atbcb/usab-uswds/news/_posts/2021-08-11-u-s-access-board-to-host-public-briefing-on-study-on-the-feasibility-of-wheelchair-securement-systems-in-passenger-aircraft.md

   Wheelchair Securement Systems in Passenger Aircraft
 date: 2021-08-11
 excerpt: The inability to use one’s wheelchair on airplanes makes air travel very difficult, if not impossible, for many people with disabilities.
+The U.S.
-It requires multiple transfers between boarding chairs and aircraft seats, posing injury risks.
-To address these challenges, the U.S. Access Board commissioned a study to assess the feasibility of equipping aircraft with securement systems so that passengers can remain in their wheelchairs on flights.
-The U.S. Access Board will host a public briefing on the Transportation Research Board (TRB) final report on September 22 from 1:00 – 3:00 pm (ET).
+  Access Board will host a public briefing on the Transportation Research Board's final report on September 22 from 1:00 – 3:00 pm (ET).
 The briefing will feature a presentation by . . .
 image: /images/uploads/airplanedeparture.jpg
 image_alt_text: Airplane departing
 tags: